Onion Rates in Nashik (2025): Current Market Prices

 Based on recent market transactions, the Pimpalgaon onion market rate today is approximately ₹21 per kg.

-How do onion prices vary across different markets in India today?
+How do onion prices vary in different markets in India today?